SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Dive Deeper: Immerse yourself in the food and culture of Chinatown on this culinary walking tour

 Another one of the highly attended parades in San Francisco is the Saint Patrick's Day celebration.
-It's either the Saturday before or after the holiday.
+It's either the Saturday before or after the holiday, which is March 17.

 The procession starts downtown at 2nd and Market Streets, then heads west, turning at McAllister Street, ending just north of City Hall.